BHARDWAJ11HIMANSHU/EV-ANALYSIS-Power-BI-Dashboard/README.md

 # EV-ANALYSIS-Power-BI-Dashboard
-This is Power BI dashboard which I created after analyzing the EV Population Dataset with the help of SQL.
-You Guys can also check that out in my SQL repository.
+This is my Power BI dashboard (pbix file) )which I created after analyzing the EV Population Dataset with the help of SQL.
+You Guys should  also check out my sql notebookin in repository, where i analyse the EV population dataset with the help of SQL .